praveshpansari/herocoder_project/README.md

 # herocoder_project

+## Library Used
+Axios - for http requests

+## Usage
-Use `npm run start` to start fetching the data.
+Use `npm install` followed by `npm run start` to start fetching the data.
 Data will be written to **output.txt** and to the console.

+## Features
+ - Error handling when no data is present.
+ - Request for 100 results at a time and continue until no more data is left.